bernardowerlang/house-rental-simulator/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-### 📝 License

-This project is under the MIT license.
-See the LICENSE file for more details.

 ### 👨‍💻 Author